-• Apply constraints to child tables in a given partition set for the columns that are configured (constraint names are all prefixed with "partmanconstr").

-- Note that this does not need to be called manually to maintain custom constraints.
+- Apply constraints to child tables in a given partition set for the columns that are configured (constraint names are all prefixed with "partmanconstr"). - Note that this does not need to be called manually to maintain custom constraints.
 The creation of new partitions automatically manages adding constraints to old child tables. - Columns that are to have constraints are set in the part_config table constraint_cols array column or during creation with the parameter to create_parent(). - If the pg_partman constraints already exists on the child table, the function will cleanly skip over the ones that exist and not create duplicates. - If the column(s) given contain all NULL values, no constraint will be made. - If the child table parameter is given, only that child table will have constraints applied. - If the p_child_table parameter is not given, constraints are placed on the last child table older than the optimize_constraint value.
 For example, if the optimize_constraint value is 30, then constraints will be placed on the child table that is 31 back from the current partition (as long as partition pre-creation has been kept up to date). - If you need to apply constraints to all older child tables, use the included python script (reapply_constraint.py).
-This script has options to make constraint application easier with as little impact on performance as possible. - The p_job_id parameter is optional.
-It's for internal use and allows job logging to be consolidated into the original job that called this function if applicable. - The p_debug parameter will show you the constraint creation statement that was used.
+Or if you're on PG11+, use the reapply_constraints_proc procedure.
+Both these methods have options to make constraint application easier with as little impact on performance as possible. - The p_job_id parameter is optional.
+It's for internal use and allows job logging to be consolidated into the original job that called this function if applicable. - The p debug parameter will show you the constraint creation statement that was used.